elixir-lang/elixir-lang.github.com/learning.markdown

 {% include toc.html %}

-Our website provides a [Getting Started guide](https://hexdocs.pm/elixir/1.16/introduction.html) to learn more about Elixir's foundations.
+Elixir's official documentation includes a [Getting Started guide](https://hexdocs.pm/elixir/1.16/introduction.html) to learn more about Elixir's foundations.
 Later on, it explores how to build projects with [Mix and OTP](https://hexdocs.pm/elixir/1.16/introduction-to-mix.html).
 Elixir also includes [extensive API documentation](/docs.html).

-Outside of our website, the Elixir Community has also produced plenty of resources to learn the language from different backgrounds and other perspectives.
+The Elixir Community has also produced plenty of resources to learn the language from different backgrounds and other perspectives.
 We list some of them below.
 We are sure you will find a resource that suits your pace and goals.

 ## Books